 Trilateral Statement 2014

 Biotechnological research holds great promise for the future, and the U.S. wheat industry recognizes these advancements.
-In preparation for the future commercialization of biotech wheat, USW takes the following positions:
+In preparation for the future commercialization of biotechnologically-derived wheat, we take the following positions:

 We support and will work to ensure the ability of wheat producers to make planting and marketing choices based on economic, agronomic, and market factors.